F1 launches: Dates, schedule for 2026 car, livery, team reveals ahead of season featuring new regulations

 The eagerly anticipated unveiling of the first Aston Martin car designed by the legendary Adrian Newey will break cover on Monday February 9.

-The AMR26, which will run on Honda engines, will be shown off two days before the first public test of pre-season begins in Bahrain.
+The AMR26, which will be powered by Honda engines, will be shown off two days before the first public test of pre-season begins in Bahrain.

 Dates to be confirmed: